skratchdot/elasticsearch-tools/README.md

 After installing, you will have access to the following command line tools:

+#### Exporting
+- es-export-bulk
+- es-export-mappings
+- es-export-settings
+- es-export-aliases

+#### Importing
-- es-bulk-export
+- es-import-bulk
-- es-bulk-import
+- es-import-mappings
-- es-mapping-export
+- es-import-settings
-- es-mapping-import
+- es-import-aliases

 ## Other Elasticsearch Tools